chairleague/hots-rules/README.md

 Substitutions can occur between rounds.
 A player who plays the first round is not required to play any more rounds during that match.

 You may not substitute players during draft.
 Once drafting has begun, the roster is locked.
 Beware, Abathur mains.

-### Team Schedules

-Teams are matched by rating and time available.
-[Team's can manage their preferred schedules here.](account_team_schedule_path) Currently, Chair League requires teams to select at least 3 days of the week they would prefer to play on.
-This is so we can guarantee there is a time both teams would be willing to play at.

 ### Team Timezones